You take your car to get fixed when it’s broken; you call a plumber to fix your pipes when they’re blocked …

 The next step is learning a series of gentle practices that speed up your body’s natural healing process.

-TRT takes the complexity out of healing your body, and gives you simple daily practices that have been proven effective at healing a wide range of physical challenges and chronic pain.
+TRB takes the complexity out of healing your body, and gives you simple daily practices that have been proven effective at healing a wide range of physical challenges and chronic pain.

-Free Your Body From Pains and Tension
+Liberate Your Body From Restrictive Pains and Tension